-Coaches and athletes sometimes have different definitions of what constitutes a “power” receiving position.
-Most commonly, anything received with the thighs horizontal or higher is considered a power lift.
-Others will require the knee to be bent to no more than 90 degrees, and others will count only lifts with the thighs above horizontal (i.e. a lift with thighs exactly horizontal is too low).
-Some lifters will also intentionally receive power cleans with a much wider foot stance than in the clean.
-This makes arresting the downward movement easier, but also means that the lift cannot continue into a full squat if the bar isn’t elevated adequately.
+Coaches have different definitions of what constitutes a “power” receiving position.
+Most commonly, anything received with the thighs above horizontal is considered a power lift.
+Others will require the knee to be bent to no more than 90 degrees, and others will count lifts with the thighs exactly horizontal and higher.

-by limiting the amount of time and distance the lifter has available to get under the bar.
+The power clean can be used to train power, speed and aggression in both the second pull and the third pull by limiting the amount of time and distance the lifter has available to get under the bar, as well as helping teach the lifter how to better meet the bar in the turnover of the clean rather than losing connection.
 It can also be used as a lighter clean variation for lighter training days.
-The power clean can also be useful as part of a learning progression for beginners, or as a variation for individuals who are not mobile enough to sit into a front squat
+The power clean can also be useful as part of a learning progression for beginners, or as a variation for individuals who are not mobile enough to sit into a front squat.